carlosmora885/BotCommander/README.md

 # BotCommander
-This is mi final grade project.
+BotCommander is my final grade project.
 It consists on a real botnet implementation based in client-server arquitecture.

 Do not use this tool for ilegal purpouses.